Sociable Unit Tests

 Introduction

-Sociable unit tests focus on testing a component with its real dependencies while still controlling the dependencies of those dependencies.
+Sociable unit tests focus on testing a component with its real dependencies while still controlling external boundaries.
 This approach ensures that you verify how components actually interact in a controlled environment, providing more realistic validation than solitary tests.

 Sociable tests are ideal when:

-- You need to verify interactions between components
+- You need to verify interactions between business logic components

-- You want to test integration points between several components
+- You want to test integration points between several classes

 - You're testing behaviors that emerge from component collaboration